Rev. Clint Roberts

 Kane is a graduate of Lake Forest College, where she got a degree in Computer Science.
-Working for the college’s Visual Communications department, she found her passion for design and decided she wanted to be a graphic designer.
+Working for the college’s Visual Communications department, she found her passion for design.
 Kane was born in the Philippines, then her family moved to Los Angeles when she was a child.
 Always wanting to explore new places, she moved to the midwest for college.
 She fell in love with Chicago and decided to stay after graduating.
 She now lives in Lincoln Park and is excited to be back in Lake Forest and working with First Pres where she used to volunteer as a college student.
 She loves to swim, watch movies, read thrillers and go on food adventures!
 Kane is responsible for all internal and external communications for First Pres, including our Sunday worship bulletins, weekly emails and monthly Faith Connections newsletter.

 Alisa is a graduate of Trinity International University with a BA in Organizational Leadership.
 She, along with her family, worshiped for many years at the First Presbyterian Church in Lake Forest and is happy to be back providing administrative support to the staff.
 Alisa is also a visual artist and studied at the American Academy of Art in Chicago, Illinois.
 On weekends she is often covered from head to toe in gesso and acrylic paint.
 Alisa and her husband Addison live in Fox Lake with their two cats.